H1M4W4R1/IRIS/README.md

 ```

 ### Device events
-If you want to attach device to HardwareAccess events
-this should be done in `Connect` and `Disconnect`
+If you want to attach device to HardwareAccess events this should be done in `Connect` and `Disconnect`
 methods or in constructor (depending on event type).

-Events related to HardwareAccess and independent of
-device usually should be subscribed
-and unsubscribed in constructor/destructor as they are
+Events related to HardwareAccess and independent of device usually should be subscribed and unsubscribed in
-related to protocol.
-A good example of such case would be
+constructor/destructor as they are related to protocol.
+A good example of such case would be BLE device advertisement
-BLE device advertisement received event.
+received event.

-Event related to Device should be always subscribed and
-unsubscribed in `Connect` and `Disconnect` methods.
+Event related to Device should be always subscribed and unsubscribed in `Connect` and `Disconnect` methods.
-Those methods sometimes are sealed thus you should
-use device-specific methods to handle attaching and
+Those methods sometimes are sealed thus you should use device-specific methods to handle attaching and
-detaching to/from events (e.g. for BluetoothLEDeviceBase
-you should use endpoints feature).
+detaching to/from events (e.g. for BluetoothLEDeviceBase you should use endpoints feature).

-Methods can be overriden for that exact purpose, when
-overriding `Connect` and `Disconnect` methods always
+Methods can be overriden for that exact purpose, when overriding `Connect` and `Disconnect` methods always
 return true if device is already in desired state.

-## Extending DeviceBase
-If you want to extend DeviceBase with custom methods you
-simply need to create a new class that inherits from
-`DeviceBase` and implement your methods.

-DeviceBase requires two type arguments:
-`TCommunicationInterface` - interface used to communicate
-with device
-`TAddress` - address structure used to address device

-Those types can be either defined by you or passed from your
-device abstraction.

-For reference examples you can check already implemented
-devices from subpackages.

 # Usage - interfaces
 ## VirtualInterface